dappnode/DAppNodeDocs/docs/introduction.md

 ## The problem

 Most nodes for public blockchains nowadays have a degree of architectural or/and political centralization.
-The first refers to the number of machines a system is made of, and the second concerns the ownership of such machines ([Vitalik, 2017])(https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274).
+The first refers to the number of machines a system is made of, and the second concerns the ownership of such machines, [Vitalik Buterin, 2017](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274).

 A first very common case is to host a node in a Virtual Private Server (VPS).
 This puts your node in the hands of a highly centralized company like Digital Ocean or Amazon, which could block and censor your access.
 Moreover, they could be hosting different nodes in the same machine, architecturally reducing decentralization too.